fernandodelrio/RedditApp/README.md

 ## Finally, the working app

-In this last section I will put a link for a video demonstrations of the app + a set of images of the app's user interface, I hope you enjoy.
+In this last section I will put a link for a video demonstrations of the app + a set of images of the app's user interface (on light and dark mode), I hope you enjoy.
 Feel free to get the project and run to check it yourself.

 ### Demonstration videos

 iPhone:
 https://drive.google.com/file/d/1dKyHpq-Ltdlh1HFbUoAyQs35lAW8qDjr/view?usp=sharing